prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### From 36.x to 37.x

+This includes some default metric relabelings for cAdvisor and apiserver metrics to reduce cardinality.
+If you do not want these defaults, you will need to override the `kubeApiServer.metricRelabelings` and or `kubelet.cAdvisorMetricRelabelings`.

 ### From 35.x to 36.x

 This upgraded prometheus-operator to v0.57.0 and prometheus to v2.36.1